Characters with incestuous subtext in a story

 - Emma and Otacon have a severe subtext thing going on in Metal Gear Solid 2: Sons of Liberty.
 First, when Emma reminisces about Otacon, she talks about their childhood and how they'd play house - with Emma as the wife and Otacon as the husband - and she seems very fond of remembering Otacon as the husband.
 Second, while she's dying, she mentions that she wants Otacon to look at her "as a woman".

-- Alfred in Resident Evil: Code: Veronica has an unhealthy devotion to Alexia which sure seems like incestuous feelings.
+- Alfred in Resident Evil: Code: Veronica has an unhealthy devotion to Alexia which sure seems like incestuous feelings, plus his habit of dressing up in her clothes.
 Alexia is aware of this and exploits them to her own ends.

 - Played for Laughs in Asuka Kazama's ending in Tekken 5.
 Asuka defeats Jin Kazama (her cousin, although she wasn't aware of the connection until 6) and, trying to wake him, accidentally undoes his Devil Jin transformation.
 When he tries to get up in a hurry, he trips over her and lands face-down in her boobs.
 There's no way to really interpret Asuka's initial facial impression afterwards; it could be shock, embarrassment, or begrudging attraction... but then she turns violently angry and punches him for being a "pervert."